-As a main factor of the interim trend in the revenues of TBS EAD referred to in section V.1.1 above, deliveries made on the territory of Bulgaria (BGN 62,467 thousand) recorded a similar decrease by 29% from the first nine months of 2021.
-In spite of its comparatively lower relative weight (58%, as compared to 66% for the first nine months of 2021), the Bulgarian market maintained its leading position in the geographical structure of consolidated sales.
+As a main factor of the decrease in the revenues of TBS EAD referred to in section V.1.1 above, deliveries made on the territory of Bulgaria (BGN 94,569 thousand) recorded a similar moderate drop by 4% from 2021.
+Nevertheless, with a share of 61% (similar to the corresponding ratio of 60% for 2021), the Bulgarian market maintained its leading position in the geographical structure of consolidated sales.

-With growing revenues from Serbia and Croatia, the Group realized 22% stronger combined local sales in region Mid-Western Balkans as compared to the first nine months or 2021.
-Totaling BGN 34,274 thousand, revenues from the region also accounted for a growing part of consolidated sales (32%, as compared to 21% for the same period of the previous year).
+With growing revenues from Serbia and Croatia, the Group realized 13% stronger combined local sales in region Mid-Western Balkans as compared to 2021.
+Totaling BGN 45,038 thousand, revenues from the region also accounted for a growing share of 29% of consolidated sales (as compared to 24% for the previous year).

-Comparing to the intense initial deliveries to a new client from the Greek telecom sector in the first nine months of 2021, total sales to Other Balkan Markets (BGN 4,489 thousand) decreased by 33%, but nevertheless continued to account for a substantial part of 4% of consolidated revenues (comparable to the 5% share for the same period of 2021).
+Comparing to the intense initial deliveries to a new client from the Greek telecom sector in 2021, total sales to Other Balkan Markets (BGN 4,985 thousand) decreased by 34%, accounting for a reduced share of 3% of consolidated revenues (as compared to 5% share in 2021).

-Reflecting the interim trend in revenues from the North Macedonia referred to in section V.1.1 above, sales to the South-Western Balkans region (BGN 1,520 thousand) declined by 75% from the first nine months of 2021 in spite of the relative increase recorded in Albania and contributed just 1% of consolidated sales (as compared to 4% for the same period of the previous year).
+Relating to the drop in revenues in TBS Macedonia referred to in section V.1.1 above, sales to the South-Western Balkans region (BGN 4,038 thousand) registered a steep decline by 66% from 2021 and also contributed just 3% of consolidated sales (as compared to 7% for the previous year).